Romans 10

 For I testify to them that a zeal of God they have but not according to knowledge.

-Paraphrase: My people are certainly a very religious people, no question about that; but if there is one thing I could get them to understand, it is this.
-It’s one thing, to be religious and quite another to be exercised with the true religion.
+Paraphrase: It breaks my heart to see the zeal of my people.
+They certainly are a very religious people; no question about that.
+How I wish I could get them to understand that it’s one thing to be religious and quite another to be exercised with true religion.
 It’s not mere religious zeal that pleases God.
 Remember that our Lord taught us that God is a Spirit, and those who worship Him must do so in spirit and in truth.”
-(John 4:24)
+(John 4:24) The Jewish people are so zealous, but the road they are on will not bring them to the place where they want to go.

 Comments: